-IV.
+- IV.
 Comprehensive Plan Amendments.
-Whenever the County Court has deemed a mining operation to be significant by the standards set forth in this Plan, the site will be included in the County's Comprehensive Plan Inventory of Natural Resources - Aggregate and Mineral Resources, the Comprehensive Plan Map of Significant Aggregate and Mineral Resources, and the Significant Resource Overlay Zone Map to include the site, including the impact area.
-The amendment to the Comprehensive Plan Inventory of Natural Resources will have the following information:

-- A. Description, including a map, of the resource area including the impact area; - B. Information on quality and quantity of the resource and the significance of the site; - C. The analysis language regarding the resource conflicting uses at the site and impact area and ESEE analysis, if any; - D. The analysis language regarding whether or not mining is allowed, including levels of allowed conflicting uses; - E. Provisions for post mining use, which shall be determined in coordination with DOGAMI.
+Whenever the County Court has deemed a mining operation to be significant by the standards set forth in this Plan, the site will be included in the County's Comprehensive Plan Inventory of Natural Resources Aggregate and Mineral Resources, the Comprehensive Plan Map of Significant Aggregate and Mineral Resources, and the Significant Resource Overlay Zone Map to include the site, including the impact area.
+The amendment to the Comprehensive Plan Inventory of Natural Resources will have the following information: - A. Description, including a map, of the resource area including the impact area; - B. Information on quality and quantity of the resource and the significance of the site; - C. The analysis language regarding the resource conflicting uses at the site and impact area and ESEE analysis, if any; - D. The analysis language regarding whether or not mining is allowed, including levels of allowed conflicting uses; - E. Provisions for post mining use, which shall be determined in coordination with DOGAMI.
 (MC OR-1-2013).

-The Lexington Quarry (ODOT) aggregate operation is located on tax lots 500 and 600 within the SW1/4 of the NE1/4 of Section 35 of Township 1 South Range 25 East of the Willamette Meridian, Morrow County.
+The Cecil Quarry (ODOT) aggregate operation is located on tax lot 1100 within the SE1/4 of the SE1/4 of Section 6 and within the NE1/4 of the NE1/4 of Section 7 of Township 2 North Range 23 East of the Willamette Meridian, Morrow County.
 The impact area is a 1500 foot buffer outside of the ODOT parcel.
 The site has been deemed significant, based on the quality (stamped by ODOT Engineer), the quantity is over 500,000 tons of material, and location is such that there are no Class I, Class II or unique soils present at the site.
 The conflicting uses at the site and within the impact area are farming operations and residential uses.
 No ESEE analysis was done, as all conflicts could be mitigated.
-Mining will be allowed, and will fully allow new uses within the impact area with criteria set forth in the Significant Resources Overlay zone.
-The post mining use will be Range based on the DOGAMI Operating and Reclamation Plan.
+Mining will be allowed in conjunction with a valid DOGAMI permit, and will fully allow new uses within the impact area with criteria set forth in the Significant Resources Overlay zone.
+The post mining use will be based on the DOGAMI Operating and Reclamation Plan.